missionpinball/mpf-docs/displays/index.rst

   property of the widget over time.
 (Opacity, size, position, etc.) You can tie animations to specific events.
 + You arrange all of your widgets on a *Slide*.
-A slide is the same size of the display, so arranging various wigets on a slide is how you arrange them on the display.
+A slide is the same size of the display, so arranging various widgets on a slide is how you arrange them on the display.
 Every display has an "active" slide which is the slide that's currently being shown.
 It can also have one or more inactive slides that are waiting in the